Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Metrics for Analysis

 The second important moment is the \textbf{Point of Convergence} ($t_c$), defined as the earliest timestep after which the smoothed rewards remain within a fixed relative tolerance ($\pm 10\%$) of the final reward $\tilde{r}_T$.
 Formally, this is not the end of learning, but improvements after this point are relatively small.
 One could say that after this point, drones are only fine-tuning their behavior.

-Next we define a metric to reflect the progress made over the time interval between the point of burn-in and the point of convergence.
-The \textbf{Learning Speed} ($s$) is quantified as the maximum reward achieved during the mid stage of the learning period divided by the duration of that period:
+Next, we define a metric to reflect the progress made between the point of fastest learning progress and the point of convergence.
+The \textbf{Learning Speed} ($s$) is quantified as the maximum reward achieved during the mid stage of the learning period divided by the duration of that period: $s = \frac{\tilde{r}_{\mathrm{max}}}{t_c - t_b}$.

 Note that learning speed is a relative metric because the maximum reward is pertained to the length of a time interval.
 Therefore, it reflects the efficiency of learning.
-An absolute measure to evaluate learning efficacy is the \textbf{Maximum Reward Achieved} ($\tilde{r}_{\mathrm{max}}$), defined as the maximum smoothed episodic reward achieved during training:
+An absolute measure to evaluate learning efficacy is the \textbf{Maximum Reward Achieved}, defined as the maximum smoothed episodic reward achieved during training: $\tilde{r}_{\mathrm{max}} = \max_{t} \tilde{r}_t$.

 The last metric we introduce is not related to efficiency, nor to efficacy.
 Instead, it indicates how stable the learning process is.
-We capture this feature by defining \textbf{Learning Volatility} ($\sigma_{\Delta \tilde{r}}$) as the mean absolute difference between consecutive smoothed episodic rewards:
+We measure \textbf{Learning Stability} ($\sigma_{\Delta \tilde{r}}$) by the mean absolute difference between consecutive smoothed episodic rewards:

-In the following, we investigate the interplay of evolution and learning by considering the development of these metrics over consecutive generations.